-Even with the development of new technology and software designed to encourage the sharing of information, the presence of organizational and departmental silos is still a factor for many companies.
+Even with the development of new technology and software to encourage the sharing of information, organizational and departmental silos still plague many companies.

-Organizational silos exist when employees or departments within a company do not have the software, culture and/or process to share information and best practices with each other.
+Organizational and departmental silos exist when employees or teams within a company do not have the software, culture or processes to share information and best practices with each other.
 When this occurs, employees and departments often work in isolation, which can lead to multiple internal and external issues for employees, departments, and customers.

 The Danger of a Siloed Company

 When silos exist within a company, they can lead to employee disengagement, inefficiency, duplicate work, and a negative customer experience.

 For example, if a department within a company develops a mobile app for their company’s services and fails to consult the team or department that developed the services being offered on the company’s website, contradictions between the two channels may arise.
 When a company’s website and mobile app are in disagreement, it not only produces a negative customer experience, but also reflects badly on the overall efficiency and legitimacy of the company.

 One of the most obvious signs your company is too siloed is the broken customer experience.
 For instance, if a company doesn’t have established customer support processes in place, it’s difficult to deduce where a customer is in the process.
 If a potential customer calls for the third time with additional questions but is treated as a first-time caller, a support rep will likely repeat information the customer has already heard, and force them to work through the same steps they have already done.
 This may result in a negative customer experience, which will drive customers away instead of encouraging them to continue in the process.

 2. Inconsistent Branding